 Cognitive behavioral therapy is rapidly becoming the “wonder therapy” of the treatment world.
 Mental disorders, physical disorders, even social disorders are being helped by regular cognitive behavioral therapy.
-The therapy method is so effective that programers have “taught” AI “bots” to teach CBT to people through their Facebook messengers.
+The therapy method is so effective that programmers have “taught” AI “bots” to teach CBT to people through their Facebook messengers.
 Teletherapy programs have adopted CBT methods.
 Studies ranging from depression and anxiety to chronic pain, irritable bowel syndrome, and other medical conditions have focused on the efficacy of cognitive behavioral therapy.
 In studies across the board, cognitive behavioral therapy is proven to be effective and efficient in helping people find relief as well as wellness in their lives.
 Only one other therapy method has been proven to be as effective as cognitive behavioral therapy.
 A recent study found that group mindfulness practices might be as effective as individual therapy.
-However, the one study’s findings pales in comparison to the countless studies which have been done on cognitive behavioral therapy.
+However, the one study’s findings pale in comparison to the countless studies which have been done on cognitive behavioral therapy.

 More than talk therapy

 Traditional psychotherapy includes the patient talking, the therapist listening, and occasionally offering guidance to bring the patient deeper into the psychotherapeutic process.
 In cognitive behavioral therapy, there is more goal and solution focused work being done.
 The therapist and the patient focus on a specific problem and work to discover the root of that problem by identifying the thought processes while creating practical solutions for changing them.
 The skills learned in CBT can be applied throughout all areas of life, for the rest of the patient’s life.
 Yet the skills and progress is only focused on one small moment and issue at a time.